 - Purchase the complete Expat Arrivals France Guide (PDF)

-The banking and tax systems in France are well-managed, easily navigable for expats and highly sophisticated.
-The biggest difficulty foreign nationals may encounter is negotiating the language barrier but even so, English speakers in the financial sector can usually be found with relative ease.
+The banking and tax systems in France are well managed, easily navigable for expats and highly sophisticated.
+The biggest difficulty foreign nationals may encounter is negotiating the language barrier but even so, English speakers are widespread in the financial sector.

 Money in France